HackCU/pages/_pages/guide/lhd/hacker.md

 ### Forming Teams :smiley:

 - Team sizes are limited to a maximum of **4** people each
-- Join the #lhd2019 channel on our own [HackCU Slack](https://hackcu.slack.com) to meet other hackers and potential team members before the event, and join the #lhd-build-2019-hackcu channel on the [MLH Local Hack Day Slack](https://app.slack.com/client/TE6D2D8NS/CRCEK2PRC)
 - We will also have a team formation event before the hacking begins!